Yang Ding (Chouchi): As Duke of Chouchi

 In 389, Fu Deng was driven back further east, so Yao Chang decided to re-appoint his officials in Qinzhou.
 It was at this moment when Yang Ding attacked the province.
 He captured Longcheng (隴城, in modern Qin'an County, Gansu) and Jicheng (冀城, in modern Gangu County, Gansu) in Tianshui from Yao Cháng (姚常, note the different pinyin) and Xing Nu (邢奴) respectively, beheading the former and capturing the latter.
-Yao Xiang (姚詳, not to be confused with Yao Xiang) abandoned Lüeyang, allowing Yang Ding to completely occupy Qinzhou.
+Yao Xiang (姚詳) (Note: not to be confused with Yao Xiang, brother of Yao Chang) abandoned Lüeyang, allowing Yang Ding to completely occupy Qinzhou.
 Yang Ding declared himself Prince of Longxi, while the Jin dynasty appointed him their Inspector of Qinzhou.
 Fu Deng approved Yang Ding's title and the one given by Jin.
 Shortly after his victory, Fu Deng made Yang Ding his Prime Minister of the Left.

 Yang Ding ruled Chouchi for another four years.
 His power was significant enough to catch the concern of Yao Chang's advisors, who saw him as equally threatful as Fu Deng.
 However, Yang Ding's reign would come to a end in 394.
 Fu Deng captured and executed by Later Qin, now ruled by Yao Chang's son, Yao Xing, early that year.
 His son, Fu Chong declared himself as his successor and fled to Yang Ding for help after Western Qin forces drove him out of his territory.
 Yang Ding led his troops together with Fu Chong against Qifu Gangui.
 At first, they managed to defeat Qifu Kedan (乞伏軻彈) at Pingchuan but a heavy counter-attack by the Qifus overwhelmed them in the end.
 Both Yang Ding and Fu Chong were killed in battle, ending Former Qin once and for all.